 But alas, it’s not just you!
 In fact, there’s actual science to backup the fact that Daylight Saving Time can impact your ability to do your job (well, at least for the first few days after the clocks change).

 Christopher Barnes, an assistant professor of management and organization at the University of Washington, recently found that most people tend to lose 40 minutes of sleep after Daylight Savings Time.
 Additionally, those 40 minutes also lead people to slack off on 20% of an assigned task on the following Monday.
 I probably don’t need to tell you this, but it’s worth reemphasizing that this is a pretty significant amount of time.
-And all because the clocks get turned back an hour.
+And all because the clocks get moved forward an hour.

 So this is good news, right?
 This is the confirmation that we need to tell all of our friends and family that we are not crazy for how unproductive we are immediately after the time changes.